Crystalline color superconductors: The two-flavor inhomogeneous phases

-We consider a general di-fermion condensate $\Delta({\bm r})$, and determine the quasi-particle dispersion laws looking at the zero modes of the inverse propagator of the system.
+We consider a general difermion condensate $\Delta({\bm x})$, and determine the quasiparticle dispersion laws looking at the zero modes of the inverse propagator of the system.
 Arranging the fields in the Nambu-Gorkov spinor as follows,